CDCgov/prime-reportstream/prime-router/docs/proposals/0020-universal-metadata-search/0020-universal-metadata-search.md

 See the initial [requirements](../0018-universal-search.md).

-The search question in that document breakdown into a few broad categories:
+The search question in that document break down into a few broad categories:

 - information about one or more report(s) that is queryable by dates, sender, receiver and status
 - information about one or more item(s) that is queryable by metadata fields